 GameSpot AU interviewed Paul Hunt who ended his stint at Australia's censor as a deputy director.

 GameSpot AU: How many video games did you look at during your time there?

-random.
+rather random.
 Sometimes I'd make the board play some games as not to lose their touch, but you can't have ten or so people spending forty hours playing a video game — it's just not economically feasible.
-We'd want to spend our time and money on the tricky
+We'd want to spend our time and money on

-report and then watch a video of the controversial bits.
+the report and then watch a video of the controversial bits.
 By law, the applicant must point out to the board all the controversial content in the game.
-Afterwards, the board will want to see some of the game being played and that's when the applicant will
+Afterwards, the board will want to see some of the game being played and that's when the